brclar15/cmVarsityLatin/docs/ovid/hecuba3.md

 [^55]: *rictuque in verba parato latravit* : this **ablative absolute** and the verb both show the moment of metamorphosis.
 The word *rictus, -us* (m) has a very animal connotation

 [^56]: *locus exstat et ex nomen habet* : the Greeks and Romans love to explain how a place got its name.
-Ovid is telling his reader that the cite where this transformation happens still, to his present day, bears a name derived from this transformation.
+Ovid is telling his reader that the site where this transformation happens still, to his present day, bears a name derived from this transformation.
 It is called [Cynossema](https://topostext.org/place/401264LKyn), which translates to "Dog's Tomb"

 [^57]: *Sithonios* : another adjective meaning *Thracian*